2 Students Shot In Attack At Los Angeles Middle School

 "As a parent, this is everyone's worst-case nightmare — a worst-case scenario and a nightmare for all of us," Robert Arcos, commanding officer of the Los Angeles Police Department's Operations-Central Bureau, told reporters Thursday.

-He added that it is too early to understand the motive behind the attack or how the suspect obtained the weapon.
+He said it is too early to understand the motive behind the attack or how the shooter obtained the weapon.

 As The Associated Press explains, district policy dictates that "students at middle and high schools in Los Angeles are subject to daily random searches for weapons using metal-detector wands, but officials have not said whether any such screenings occurred at the school Thursday."